Getting Your Home Ready to Sell

 How Homes Get Priced

 Pricing is the single most consequential decision in the selling process.
 The right price attracts serious buyers quickly.
-The wrong one — in either direction — costs you money.
+The wrong one — in either direction — can cost you money.

 Why Overpricing Backfires